-The Understanding Inequalities Conference takes place on 9-10th June 2020
+The Understanding Inequalities Conference will now take place on 13-14th October 2020

 The Understanding Inequalities (UI) research project is delighted to invite anyone working in the field of inequalities to participate in our international conference on 9th and 10th of June 2020 in Edinburgh.
 The conference offers a forum for researchers, policy makers and practitioners to discuss and debate contemporary issues about the nature, origins and impacts of inequality that arise in a variety of interconnected policy contexts.